 Meal 4: Pretzel Crusted Chicken Cordon Bleu

-Mid-week, I decided to make my son’s most favorite meal: Pretzel Crusted Chicken Cordon Bleu.
-You all must try this!
-The salty crust on the outside of this chicken is just stellar.
-Bonus is that I had made extra Sweet and Spicy Green Beans and Hasselback Sweet Potatoes when I baked the ham, so I had side dishes already ready to go.
-If you are really in a hurry or need a gluten-free ham recipe, try out my One Pan Gluten-Free Chicken Cordon Bleu.
+Mid-week, I decided to make my son's most favorite meal Easy Baked Chicken Cordon Bleu.
+I also had leftover Green Beans Almondine and Hasselback Sweet Potatoes when I baked the ham, so I had side dishes already ready to go.

 Meal 5: Cubano Pizza